ToolJet/ToolJet/docs/docs/gitsync.md

 ToolJet applications can be synchronized with a Git repository, offering the flexibility to tailor your application development and deployment processes across various environments while aligning with best practices for the application development lifecycle.

-A common strategy involves maintaining multiple ToolJet instances, each representing distinct environments such as development, staging, and production.
-The progression of code between these environments is managed through Git.
-This means that every change undergoes a thorough review as a pull request before it can be promoted to a higher environment.

-With this approach, developers can confidently build ToolJet applications within the development instance, conduct testing and quality assurance procedures within the staging instance, while end-users enjoy access to the applications in the production instance.
-This approach ensures a structured and controlled application development and deployment.

 ## Setting up Git Syncing with GitHub

-:::caution GIT-REPOSITORY MANAGERS
+:::caution
-ToolJet support git repo managers like GitHub, GitLab, Bitbucket, AWS CodeCommit, and Azure Repos.
+- ToolJet support git repo managers like GitHub, GitLab, Bitbucket, AWS CodeCommit, and Azure Repos.
+- Only Admins have the permission to configure the Git Sync feature on workspace level.
 :::

 ### Step 1: Create a new repository on GitHub